Implement SSO authentication

 - The PandaSuite team will provide you with the necessary information (depending on the selected protocol):

-- SAML: Entity ID and Assertion Consumer Service URL
+- SAML: Metadata URL, Entity ID, and Assertion Consumer Service URL

 - OIDC: Callback URL